AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 ```
 {sample}Maps\_Connectors\_05{sample}

-In this sample we've created several connectors that consist of a number of segments.
-To make a connector multi-segmental we should add as many points as the number of segments we need.
-So each time we add a segment to a connector two more values are to be added to the data of this connector.
-Watch the number of values in each point data should stay even.
+There are several connectors created that consist of a number of segments.
+To create a multi-segmental connector add a pair of values (representing longitude and latitude) to the data of this connector.
+Watch the number of values: it should stay even in each point (connector) data.

 ## Altering Connectors

 ### Connector settings

-There are several settings that we can adjust for the series.
+There are several settings can be adjusted for the series.

+#### Curvature

 As you might have noticed, all connectors in the samples above look like curves of the same curvature.
-We can adjust this parameter with the {api:anychart.core.map.series.Connector#curvature}**.curvature()**{api} method.
-Let's make the connector series look straight lines:
+Let's adjust this parameter with the {api:anychart.core.map.series.Connector#curvature}**.curvature()**{api} method.
+Let's make the connectors series look as straight lines:

 ```
 	// changing the curvature of the series